Best plug-in hybrid SUVs 2020

 SUVs were previously associated with high running costs, due to needing large and powerful petrol or diesel engines that put out a lot of CO2, but thanks to plug-in hybrid technology that combines electric and internal-combustion power, they can be very frugal and efficient.

-Plug-in hybrid SUVs are straightforward: they contain a battery that's charged from a domestic socket or charging point, giving a certain amount of electric-only range.
+Your average plug-in hybrid SUV is simple in principle: they contain a battery that's charged from a domestic socket or charging point, giving a certain amount of pure-electric range.
 When the battery runs out, a petrol or diesel engine steps in to drive the car as normal.

 This means you could complete shorter journeys without burning any fuel, potentially saving a lot of money over the course of a year.
 However, you’ll experience none of the range anxiety that can be associated with pure-electric cars, which are entirely reliant on being charged.